top of page

 Sports Surfaces Solutions Advisor / Agronomist

+Chris is an accomplished agronomist who joined NZSTI in 2006.
+He leads NZSTI’s services in the upper South Island where he services councils, golf and bowling clubs.
 Chris also leads NZSTI’s agrichemical and safety training as an accredited Growsafe trainer and Certified Handlers test certifier.
 He is an essential member of the NZSTI teaching team, teaching numerous courses each year and contributing to the development and redevelopment of teaching, learning and assessment materials.

 Chris Gribben.png